developercyrus/docker-macvlan/README.md

 ### Notes
 1. Docker run does NOT need any port mapping
-2. By design, host cannot ping to container, even they're situated on the same subnet.
+2. By design, EXCEPT host, all other devices on the same subnet can ping to container.
 3. The networking equipment on the host needs to be able to handle "promiscuous mode"
 ```bash